ircv3/ircv3-specifications/extensions/message-ids.md

 If the 512-byte tag limit is only being sparsely used overall, the simpler and longer format might be chosen.
 But if the server's capabilities put messages at a greater risk of reaching the limit, a shorter custom format might be more suitable.

-Another consideration is the chance of collisions.
-For example, some versions and implementations of the UUID specification rely on conditions that may not always produce collision-free outputs.
-However, if the probability is sufficiently low, a "practical" (if not guaranteed) uniqueness might be acceptable, given the requirement on clients to accept shared IDs.

 ## Client implementation considerations

 This section is non-normative.